1 Million Turtles Community Conservation Program

 Citizen Scientists throughout the country are doing the same thing, creating a network of geo-specific data.

-Why do I need to Train?
+Why do I need to train?

 What is the National Nest Predation Survey?

-Why do I need to Train?
+Why do I need to train?

-The Three R's
+The Three 'R' Principle

-Where can I do the Survey?
+Where can I do the survey?

-Why do I need to Train?
+Why do I need to train?

 The Australian Code for the Care and Use of Animals for Scientific Purposes promotes the ethical, humane and responsible use of animals for scientific purposes.